hackathonismb/ExoDATA/README.md

 ### Team: Giulia Babbi, Raul Cachau, Matthew Sinnott, Todd Smith, Francesco Tabaro

 # Motivation
 In DNA and proteins, residue (and atom) level properties are calculated by numerous programs.
-From chemical modifications to simulation and molecural dynamics calucations thier are many kinds of data, that when visualized in the context of three dimensional (3D) molecular structures can provide insights to develop new knowlege.
+From chemical modifications to volumetric data, to electon densities, to simulation and molecular dynamics calucations thier are many kinds of data, that when visualized in the context of three dimensional (3D) molecular structures can provide insights to develop new knowlege.
 Presently, iCn3D displays structures from data in PDB or MMDB files.
 It's accompaning 1D sequence views can display annotations from other databases, but external data cannot be added in a flexible mannor.

 The goal of this project is to develop capabilities in iCn3D to be able to import externally computed residue (and atom) annotation (properties) from other sources and experiments and visualize and share those annotations with structures and for additional analysis.
 In one example an individual should be able to compare, combine and correlate multiple properties computed by multiple programs, to open the door to deep and rich structure-properties analysis at various levels of detail.